RexJonesII/Automation-Programming-Books/README.md

 # Automation-Programming-Books

-All Books Available In Paperback and eBook At https://tinyurl.com/Rex-Allen-Jones-Books
+All Books Available In Paperback and eBook at https://tinyurl.com/Rex-Allen-Jones-Books

 1. (Part 1) You Must Learn VBScript for QTP UFT https://tinyurl.com/Pt1-VBScript-UFT-QTP